cmbuckley/cmbuckley.github.io/_posts/2020-04-24-lockdown-activities.md

 As well as tackling jobs around the house, I've taken the same approach to my digital space, and have spent time on my own technical projects that I just couldn't justify previously.
 Here are a few of the things I've been having fun with:

-* [dino](/dino/) - a daft little script to try and play the [chrome://dino](https://www.blog.google/products/chrome/chrome-dino/).
+* [dino](/dino/) - a daft little script to try and play the [chrome://dino](https://www.blog.google/products/chrome/chrome-dino/) game.
 It's not very good at the moment!
 * Updated a number of the [GitHub projects](/projects/) to use a standard showcase template, using [jekyll-remote-theme](https://github.com/benbalter/jekyll-remote-theme)
 * Moved all my [videos](/videos/) to [Cloudinary](https://cloudinary.com/) to consistently handle videos without converting them myself.
 Makes a big improvement to the Flash videos I had a number of years ago!
 * General improvements to mobile style, especially code blocks